Altinn/altinn-studio-docs/content/architecture/infrastructure/deployment/altinn-apps/_index.md

 A manual deployment of the Altinn App requires access to you Kubernetes Cluster and knowledge about Helm.

 If you want to configure the Helm chart and do a manual deployment you can find the Helm chart in your repo in the "deployment" folder.

+## Platform Cluster

+The platform cluster in Altinn Studio Apps will host common application like DataServices.

+### Platform integration

+The platform integration is a new application hosted in the existing infrastructure.
+It exposes REST-APIs for Profile, Register, Authorization, Intermediary and Authentication.
+These are services not part of the Altinn Platform (yet) and everyone planning to run the Altinn Platform would need to implement their own components that support. (?)

+### Data services

+The data services application is the application responsible exposing data related functionality to the Altinn App.
+This container will be scaled based on need.

 [download as visio]: /architecture/infrastructure/deployment/altinn-apps/altinnapps_deploymentarchitecture.vsdx
 [See fullscreen]: /architecture/infrastructure/deployment/altinn-apps/altinnapps_deploymentarchitecture.svg